Community Care Law solicitors answer your questions about Court of Protection litigation

 For some non-contentious applications, such as Deputyship applications, we can offer an agreed fee so you know from the outset what costs are involved.

-Since 2004, our Community Care Law Team has helped clients navigate their cases through the Court of Protection.
+Our Community Care Law Team has helped many clients navigate their cases through the Court of Protection.
 We achieve excellent outcomes for adults at risk and their families, ensuring that the rights of people lacking capacity to make their own financial or welfare decisions are protected.

 We know that Court of Protection proceedings can be stressful.
 We have the experience and expertise to support you throughout the process.